 The infant boys were delighted to welcome back our GAA coach from our local partner football club – Templeogue Synge St. The classes had some great fun in the sun – racing, taking turns and practising ball skills.
 Thanks Kevin!

 Wow, wow, wow what a week of fun and challenges that was!!
 Massive congratulations to all the boys that took part in our challenges ‘Try and beat the teacher’ and of course to our wonderful teachers who set the challenges.
+Check out our Beat the teacher Challenge by clicking on our Active Flag tab section on the top right hand side of this page.

 Boys, you all did incredibly well.
 The amount of skill and talent in St Joseph’s is second to none.
 Everyone who sent in a video or a photo of themselves doing a challenge will be put into a draw for a prize in September.
 Best of luck to all of you.